-Fast cars need excellent brakes, and there is no exception here.
+Fast cars need excellent brake pads, rotors & fluid servicing frequently.
 The Ferrari 360 Modena comes equipped as standard with four 330 mm diameter vented & cross-drilled steel brakes.
 Four piston Brembo calipers are at each corner.

 Brake wear varies between cars due to driving style, conditions, type of driving (road or track), etc. The Ferrari 360 Service Guide recommends that the brakes be inspected at least every annual service.

 This includes inspecting the life of the pads and rotors.
 Some of the more common issues include brake fluid solidifying in the lines if not regularly driven and uneven pad wear.

 Ferrari recommends only DOT-4 brake fluid as it withstands higher temperatures.

 The only part of your car that actually touches the road are the tires.
 Therefore, it is extremely important to be mindful of your tire wear, and which tires you choose to eventually replace them with.
 The Ferrari 360 comes on a stock tire size of

 GI Automotive has a wide selection of tires that fit the Ferrari 360 and would be happy to consult on the perfect one for your driving needs.

 In order to keep the tires in proper contact with the road, the suspension and alignment must be properly set-up.
 The Ferrari 360 Modena has been engineered with an active suspension system to be suitable for various driving conditions.

 This need to be inspected for leaks and electronic error messages every service.
 The wishbone ball joints are prone to wearing, and as such, need to be properly inspected and replaced when necessary.